-Make sure your kids brush for 2 minutes 2 times a day
+Make sure your children brush for TWO minutes, TWO times a day

 Good Diet = Healthy Teeth